 - Specific country or region - Example: One coin of each date and mint mark from coins of India issued since 1980, or as many different coins as they can get from countries in Africa.

-If you are seeking older coins, Proof sets, rare coins, errors and varieties, or anything else that isn't commonly circulating, it might take you awhile to find world coin traders that have what you want.
+If you are seeking older coins, Proof sets, rare coins, errors, and varieties, or anything else that isn't commonly circulating, it might take you a while to find world coin traders that have what you want.
+Also, be careful of trading with people who may send you valuable coins at a discounted price.
+Most often these coins are counterfeit or altered coins from common everyday coins.

 Most experienced coin traders will expect you to have a prepared list of coins that you have available for trade.
-It doesn't have to be anything fancy, just country name, coin name and denomination, year and mint mark, and catalog number (if appropriate).
-A typical entry might read:
+It doesn't have to be anything fancy, just country name, coin name, and denomination, year and mint mark, and catalog number (if appropriate).
+A typical entry might read “United States, Alaska Quarter Dollar, 2008-P, KM# 424.”

-Don't use spreadsheet programs or word processing software unless you can export a text-only list, because not everyone in the world can afford Microsoft Office with Excel, etc. Ideally, your list of coins to trade should be in a format (such as comma-delimited, shown above) that allows the recipient to easily import it into whatever program he might use so he can compare it to his own inventory lists.
+Don't use spreadsheet programs or word processing software unless you can export a text-only list because not everyone in the world can afford Microsoft Office with Excel.
+Ideally, your list of coins to trade should be in a format (such as comma-delimited, shown above) that allows the recipient to easily import it into whatever program he might use so he can compare it to his inventory lists.

 Contact Some Coin Traders